ligato/docs/docs/plugins/vpp-plugins.md

 **Interface status usage**

-To read status data, use any tool with access to a given database (**etcdctl** for etcd, **redis-cli** for Redis, **boltbrowser** for BoltDB, etc).
+To read status data, use any tool with access to a given database (**etcdctl** for **agentctl** for etcd, **redis-cli** for Redis, **boltbrowser** for BoltDB).

-Let's read interface status data with `etcdctl`:
+Use this `agentctl` command to read interface status for all interfaces:
 ```
-etcdctl get --prefix /vnf-agent/vpp1/vpp/status/v2/interface/
+agentctl kvdb list /vnf-agent/vpp1/vpp/status/v2/interface/
 ```

-The command above returns status for all interfaces that published to and stored in etcd.
-To read the status for just a single interface, append its name to the end of etcdctl command as so:
+Specific interfaces can be identified by appending their name to the end of the key.
+Use these `agentctl` commands to read the status of the loop1 and memif1 interfaces respectively:
 ```
-etcdctl get --prefix /vnf-agent/vpp1/vpp/status/v2/interface/loop1
+agentctl kvdb list /vnf-agent/vpp1/vpp/status/v2/interface/loop1
-etcdctl get --prefix /vnf-agent/vpp1/vpp/status/v2/interface/memif1
+agentctl kvdb list /vnf-agent/vpp1/vpp/status/v2/interface/memif1
 ```
 !!! note
-    Do not forget to enable status in the config file.
+    Do not forget to enable status in the conf file.
 Otherwise, the status will not be published to the database.

 ## L2 plugin